sageil/Turbo-esbuild-monorepo-starter-template/README.md

 packages:
   - "services/**"
   - "packages/**"
+  - "apps/**"
   - "tools/**"
 ```

 - `Services` is used to build and deploy services.
 See `services/example`
 - `Packages` is used to build and deploy packages or components to use in your services
+- `Apps` is used to build and deploy browser based apps
 - `Tools` is used to host development and build tools esbuild, jest, eslint & prettier

 ### Adding services or packages